 Optical fiber is a thin strand of glass that efficiently carries high-bandwidth signals over long distances by transmitting light pulses.

-HOW DOES RUNNING FIBER ALL THE WAY TO HOMES IMPROVE COMMUNICATIONS SERVICES?
+HOW DOES RUNNING FIBRE ALL THE WAY TO HOMES IMPROVE COMMUNICATIONS SERVICES?

 Fiber optic cable improves bandwidth and eliminates the need for changes in installed fiber networks for future bandwidth increases.